Jasdoge/PiBells/README.md

 * Ability to wire your decorations without damaging the pi
 * Ability to set up a domain and port forward to your raspberry pi (Optional)
 * Git
-* MySQL installed for logging.
+* MySQL installed for stats (so you can see if anyone has been using your app).
 Default db, username, and password = `pibells`

 ## Install a Santa